Infectious diseases

 Respiratory viruses

 We’ve been leaders in delivering medicines that help manage respiratory conditions for over 50 years.
 Respiratory illnesses - such as flu, bronchitis, respiratory syncytial virus (RSV), asthma and COPD - have a significant impact on global health.
-We are committed to developing treatments that can reduce the burden of respiratory diseases, improve health outcomes, and save lives.
+We are committed to driving scientific research that prioritises how we can reduce the burden of respiratory diseases, improve health outcomes, and save lives.

-We are also working to prevent these illnesses.
-We research seasonal viruses that cause diseases like bronchitis which pose a significant risk to older adults and individuals with underlying medical conditions.
-We are also exploring ways to protect against a broader range of respiratory viruses using advanced vaccine technologies, such as adjuvants and next-generation mRNA.
+We are also working to stop these illnesses happening in the first place.
+We research viruses that cause preventable infections which pose a threat to public health, and affect a range of at-risk individuals including older adults and those with certain underlying medical conditions.
+We are exploring ways to protect against a broader range of viral respiratory infections using advanced vaccine technologies, such as adjuvants and next-generation mRNA.

 Scientists work in laboratory